 Another good feature of it is that it supports bridging messages from different chat applications into Matrix rooms.
 These bridges are programs that run on the server and communicate with the non-Matrix servers.
 For example, I can send and receive messages to and from someone connected to Signal (free and open source alternative to the malicious software Whatsapp) within Matrix.

 The official public server of matrix is at matrix.org but there are numerous other servers all around the world.
 I have set up a matrix server on the domain freemath.xyz following a tutorial by Matthew Hodgson.

 In order to connect to the server you need a client.
 There are many clients to choose from here.
 You can just download the mobile ones as an app.
 There are also web based ones that you can use.
-The most popular one seems to be riot (aptly named).
-I set up a web based riot client at riot.freemath.xyz.
+The most popular one seems to be Element.
+I set up a web based Element client at element.freemath.xyz.
 If you use that you will connect to our matrix server.
 Otherwise, in order to connect to our server, you will need to enter matrix.freemath.xyz as the address of the server in your favourite client.

 So, please come join to the Matrix.
 I believe this is the future of communication.
 I hope mathematicians and scientists will adapt this open and secure way of communication.
 Interestingly, French government has already adopted Matrix.
 In our humble Matrix server, we have recently been having conversations about Floer homotopy type.
 There are many more things to communicate about!